 - My God, What Have I Done?: Annie is left looking very shaken and guilty after Troy's breakdown and Abed's confrontation with her following the experiment.

-- No Control Group: If this had been a real experiment, the subjects should have been isolated from each other.
+- No Control Group: If this had been a real experiment, the subjects would have been isolated from each other.
 Experiencing previous breakdowns may have influenced the breakdown of later subjects.
-Of course, neither the professor leading the experiment nor the institution in this case are exactly exemplars of scientific research...
+Of course, neither the professor leading the experiment nor the institution in this case are exactly exemplars of scientific research, which makes it all the more hilarious.

 Britta: (exaggerated laughter) I never even knew that's what asexual meant.

-- Professor Guinea Pig: Inadvertent, Prof. Duncan becomes the subject of the Duncan Principle.
+- Professor Guinea Pig: Inadvertently, Prof. Duncan becomes the subject of the Duncan Principle.

 - Shaped Like Itself: Pierce says that his ear-noculars give him "sonic hearing."
 As Abed points out, "All hearing is sonic."